The AFICE American Homestay Program

 More information on becoming an AFICE host family can be found here and in the navigation bar above under "Hosting".
 The "Hosting FAQ" includes answers to some of the questions potential host families often have.

-To become a volunteer Host Family or to receive more information on becoming a Host Family for an AFICE exchange student, please complete the Online Preliminary Hosting Form.
+To become a volunteer Host Family or to receive more information on becoming a Host Family for an AFICE exchange student, please complete the Host Family Inquiry Form above.
 If you wish to get a jump start on the process, you can instead download the full AFICE Host Family Application Package (requires Adobe Acrobat Reader).

 If you have questions, please phone our national office, toll-free: 866-GO-AFICE (866-462-3423).